Pacelli Catholic Schools remembers 9/11 victims

 (ABC 6 News) – It’s been 22 years since nearly 3,000 people lost their lives in the Sept.
 11, 2001 terrorist attacks.
 While gone, they are certainly not forgotten.

-Pacelli Catholic Schools in Austin is honoring the victims on Monday with its Field of Flags event.
+Pacelli Catholic Schools in Austin is honoring the victims on Monday with its Field of Flags event for the second year in a row.

-A prayer service will be held as well as the Field of Flags on the schools’ green space.
-The prayer service will kick off at 9:15 a.m. and last approximately 45 minutes.
+A prayer service was held at the Field of Flags on the school’s green space.
+There was also a 21-gun salute and prayer service to honor the victims.

+“It just gives everybody a chance to kind of stop and reflect, and remember.
+Especially to educate that next generation about their place in the world and what happened on 9/11.
+But also it’s an opportunity for us to come together as Americans and remember that the flag is what unites us, not divides us,” said Nick McGrath, a Social Studies Teacher at Pacelli Catholic Schools who organized the event.

+22 years later, Veteran Wayne Bonnes still remembers that fateful day as if it were yesterday.
+He wants to make sure that day is not forgotten.